 - 1. Policy 5.2.1 of the Future Land Use Element lists criteria that shall be used to determine the appropriateness of potential locations for institutional uses including compatibility of the scale and intensity of the use in relationship to surrounding uses, taking into account impacts such as, noise, lighting, visual effect, traffic generation, and odors.
 The Personal Wireless Service Facility (PWSF) ordinance implementing the Comprehensive Plan requires that the applicant submit information on proposed or built adjacent cell sites in order to analyze the necessary height of the proposed antenna.
 This information has been submitted and analyzed.
-The RF review shows that the proposed height of the PSWF is justified and will give the carrier (T-Mobile) the coverage they seek.
-The height of the PSWF at 265 total feet will be required to be lit per FAA regulations.
+The RF review shows that the proposed height of the PSWF is justified and will give the carrier (T-Mobile) the ability to greatly reduce the service coverage gap in this area of the county.
+The height of the PSWF at 199 total feet will not be required to be lit.
 There will be no noise, traffic or odors generated from this site. - 2.
 Objective 5.5 of the Future Land Use Element requires designing and locating personal wireless service facilities, among other institutional uses, to eliminate or minimize adverse visual impacts.
-This tower is proposed to be located in a sparsely populated rural setting with existing vegetation obscuring the tower (as seen in the photo simulations provided with the application).
-The tower has been designed and located to minimize adverse visual impacts (guy wires not
+This tower is proposed to be located in a rural setting with existing vegetation obscuring the tower (as seen in the photo simulations provided with the application).
+The tower has been designed and located to minimize adverse visual impacts (monopole design; no requirement for lighting